ayushinav/MT.jl/docs/src/ideation.md

 What happens with precompilation is another detail we'll have to figure out soon...

 No longer exporting `μ` because it is a common variable and may interact at places where `μ` is not defined properly.
-Better to encounter errors than running something with bugs
+Better to encounter errors than running something with bugs.

+**Ideation for abstract types**

+Let's define the tree as :
+We'll have a outermost abstract type `AbstractModel`, under which would be `AbstractGeophyModel`, make other subtypes as `AbstractGeoEMModel` but for now, let's add `MTModel` without `AbstractGeoEMModel`.

+Let's start by defining abstract type `AbstractResponse`, and then `AbstractGeophyResponse`, under which will be `MTResponse` for now.

+For plotting, and/or any other purposes. we'll have `utils.jl`.

+While we're at it, we should also specify more type information that the `MTmodel` field will acquire.
+We can also probably use `StaticArrays` inside occam codes, because all the vectors would be of the same size, similarly for MCMC models.
+Let's compare the performance for our current MT models.
+Also, know that if you're wanting to use `Float64`/ `Float32`, the autodiff packages require `Dual` types.
+Better to leave things at `AbstractArrays`.

+Using parametric types under non parameteric abstract types is possible because the types do not inherit the fields of the abstract type unless done so explicitly.
+In short, types are for multiple dispatch and to make the codes informed about the types

+Now, instead of having a 2D or a 3D type separately, we can simply do multiple dispatch on the `MTModel`s, eg., for 1d model, it would be `MTModel{Vector{T1}, Vector{T2}}`, for 2D, it would be `MTModel{Matrix{T1}, Matrix{T2}}`, for 3D, we would have `MTModel{Array{T1, 3}, Array{T2, 3}}`.
+SOMEWHAT similarly for `MTResponse`.